How SCFAs Influences Fiber to Support Gut Health and Metabolism

 SCFAs interact with receptors such as FFAR2 and FFAR3, linking microbial activity directly to host energy regulation.

-This connection extends into metabolic hormone pathways, including GLP-1 signaling, as discussed in:
+This connection extends into metabolic hormone pathways, including GLP-1 signaling, and helps explain the broader glp-1 microbiome connection discussed in "How the Gut Microbiome, SCFAs and GLP-1 Support Metabolism Naturally."

 Why SCFAs Are the Missing Link